Excerpts from

 Circling the middle point.

-And the restriction had been uniform
+And the restriction had been in uniform

 Around the empty point,